bgoonz/web-dev-notes-resource-site/2-content/blog-posts/bash/shell-scripts-npm.md

 However, this makes our scripts a little dirty.
 This is because the core functionality of the script is reflected only in the second part of the command (after the `&&` ).
 One way to write clean scripts is to use pre and post hooks.

 Pre and post hooks are exactly what they sound like — they let you execute scripts before and after you call a particular script.
 All you have to do is define new scripts with the same name as your main script.
-Yet these are prefixed with “pre” or “post” depending on whether the script is executed before the main script or after it.
+Yet these are prefixed with “pre" or “post" depending on whether the script is executed before the main script or after it.

 Let’s look at our `say-hello` script again.
 Say we want to execute the command `echo 'I run before say-hello'` before `say-hello` and `echo 'I run after say-hello'` after say-hello.
 This is what your scripts object would look like:

     "scripts": {    "say-hello": "echo 'Hello World'",     "presay-hello": "echo 'I run before say-hello'",    "postsay-hello": "echo 'I run after say-hello'" }

-The “pre” and “post” before the script names tell npm to execute these before and after the script called `say-hello` respectively.
+The “pre" and “post" before the script names tell npm to execute these before and after the script called `say-hello` respectively.

 Now, when you run `npm run say-hello`, the output of all three scripts shows up in order!
 How cool is that?